Shochraos/dms-todoman-plugin/README.md

 - Configurable watched lists, sort field, refresh interval, and a show-completed toggle (see [Settings](#settings)).

+## How it works

+- The widget runs `todo --porcelain list` and renders the JSON.
+Task **ids are todoman's own** — the same ones `todo list` / `todo done` print — so completing or editing a task uses ids that stay valid.
+The list is refetched after every create/complete/edit so ids never go stale.
+- List names come from `todo lists`, which only exists in **todoman ≥ 4.7**.
+On older versions that call fails silently, so the names are recovered from the tasks themselves; the only thing lost is a list that currently holds no tasks.
+  Filtering by list happens inside the widget, never by refetching with `todo list <name>` — that would make the bar's count follow the filter and would hard-fail on a list that vanished between two refreshes.
+- All mutations go through the `todo` CLI, except renaming a summary and clearing a due date or priority, which the CLI can't do directly; those go through `ics_edit.py`, a small pass over the task's `.ics` file.

 ## Settings

 | Key               | Meaning                                              | Default |